srulre/qal-workshop-2023/docs/introduction.md

 - Releasing and reallocating qubits
 - Selecting between equivalent implementations

-The framework will combine the Cuda Quantum programming model, compilation, and execution with Classiq library, synthesis, and
+The framework will combine the CUDA Quantum programming model, compilation, and execution with Classiq library, synthesis, and visualization.
-visualization: Step 1 will be replaced by programming with Cuda Quantum.

 Therefore, the workshop will focus on Classiq's library, synthesis and visualization and less on the programming.